mrpejker/cardano-e2e-example/tutorial/server_side/modules_design.rst

 representation of that state, the relevant functions for manipulating it, and any checks that will be done both off-chain and on-chain are located here.
-Given that this module is used in the Plutus script implementation, the `Plutus Prelude` must be used instead of the standard `Haskell Prelude`.
+Given that this module is used in the validator implementation, the `Plutus Prelude` must be used instead of the standard `Haskell Prelude`.

 The :code:`OnChain` module contains the validator implementation, written